dekuNukem/duckyPad-Pro/doc/duckyscript_info.md

 Much easier to lookup than going through this whole page.

+## Doc for AI

+You can also ask AI to write / explain duckyScript for you.

+* [Download this file](https://raw.githubusercontent.com/dekuNukem/duckyPad-Pro/refs/heads/master/doc/duckyscript_for_ai.md) (Right click -> Save As)
+    * Include as attachment (or paste content) in chat
+* AI can make mistakes.
+Always double check!

 ## Syntax Highlighter

 [Available for VS Code and Sublime Text](https://github.com/duckyPad/duckyScript-Syntax-Highlighter/blob/master/README.md)